jvan1988/delcui/README.md

 - Search for a specified pattern in a text file.
 - Print lines containing the pattern along with contextual lines.
 - Customizable context size.
-Matches overlapping within the context size will have their section merged in with the previous section
+- Matches overlapping within the context size given will be combined into one output

 ## Usage

 ### Command-line Options

-	./ContextGrep [OPTIONS] PATTERN FILE
+	./d-grep [OPTIONS] PATTERN FILE

 Replace OPTIONS, PATTERN, and FILE with your desired parameters.

 ### Options

 - -C N: Print N lines of output context.
+- -C  : Print Nothing

 ## Building